b-lukaszuk/BS_wJ_eng/contents/molar_mass.md

 replace(sco(s), "(" => "(\n", ", [" => ",\n[", ")" => "\n)")
 ```

 Looks good.
-We don't worry about the empty strings in numbers of atoms, since
+We aren't worried about the empty strings in numbers of atoms, since
 `str2int` will handle them and return `1's`.

 OK, time for another simple formula solver.